 Riding Clinic 102 further aids riders in mastering the basics of motorcycle riding.
 Coaches will recommend students to either continue another term of Riding 101 or move to Riding 102 based on individual skill levels.
 Students will advance through a series of tiered drills and routines that strengthen their knowledge and reflexes on the track.
 This class will continue to build confidence in varied riding conditions and track layouts.

 Riding 201: Advanced: Racing Fundamentals

 Once students have successfully advanced through both Riding 101 and 102 AND plan to race in the BMRC race series, they are invited to enter Riding 201.
 Within this program, students already have a good understanding of the skill and knowledge necessary to ride a motorcycle.
 Students will be guided in simple mechanics to assess and maintain their own motorcycles while gaining insight into proper technique and confidence needed to begin a career in the sport of motorcycle racing.
 Students in this program continuously build onto their unique skill sets while gaining independence and responsibility.
 It is recommended that riders in the advanced clinic own their own motorcycles and safety gear.
 This program is structured to support riders who are now preparing to race either in the BMRC race series or internationally.

-Registration is now open for the SPRING youth Riding CLINic
+Registration is now CLOSED for the SPRING youth Riding CLINic

 Students must be between the ages of 7 - 16 and must be able to ride a bicycle without training wheels to register.
 Children aged 5 and 6 can register only if they will attend class on their own motorcycle.